jimingz9380/apcsa-freedom-project/blog/entry04.md

 ```

 ### File 2
-This script I put in a folder call `ServerScriptService`, I don't really know how to explain this folder, but in default when the server is created the entire server would have the script running the entire time.
-Thus meaning when the player click through their mouse, it would transfer and input onto the server script and run this code.
-It will allow any player who did the interaction.
+I put this script in a folder called `ServerScriptService` because the server would monitor the player actions between each other.
+Currently, I don't know how to explain this folder, but in default when the server is created the entire server would have the script running the entire time.
+This means when the player clicks through their mouse, it would transfer and input onto the server script and run this code.
+It will allow any player who did the interaction between two players to find the player who got hit.
+Then go to the parent find the humanoid property and make the player lose HP(hitpoint).
 ```js
 game.ReplicatedStorage.CombatHit.OnServerEvent:Connect(function(player)
 	// attribute on the hitbox that being created